khanabid0825/Data-Cleaning-Project/README.md

 ![FILTER 2](https://user-images.githubusercontent.com/123303003/215730125-0c28a453-5f73-41a2-8217-9cc7e3445aee.png)

 E) Dividing self-reported scores related to anxiety, insomnia, depression, and OCD into three different groups using the IFS function.
-An IFS function, just like it was executed to perfection to populate individual age into eight classes, can also be used to group the scores reported by responders in the anxiety, insomnia, depression, and OCD columns.
+An IFS function, just like it was executed to assemble individual age into eight classes, can also be used to group the scores reported by responders in the anxiety, insomnia, depression, and OCD columns.
-Knowing that the scores are placed in between a score of 0-10, I decided to divide all the four columns into three different classes, as follows:
+Knowing that the scores are placed in between a score of 0-10, I decided to divide these columns into three different classes for each, as follows:

+                                                 Classes

                                                  0-3: Mild

                                                  4-7: Moderate

                                                  7-10: Severe

 ![ANXIETY SCORE](https://user-images.githubusercontent.com/123303003/215730636-46792173-9a4f-44c7-a0c3-8193f9e01523.png)

 F) Dealing with missing values
 To check the number of missing values in our worksheet, I simply selected the entire worksheet (CTRL+A) and directed my cursor towards the editing group on Home tab to use the Find & Select tool.
 Clicking on the find and select tool leads you to a different array of options to choose from.
 Since it was the missing cell values we needed to check, the "Go to Special" tab was selected.

+The Go To Special feature in Microsoft Excel is a tool that allows you to quickly select specific types of cells in a worksheet.
+This can be useful for a variety of tasks, such as formatting cells, applying formulas, or deleting data.

 ![SELECT SPECIAL](https://user-images.githubusercontent.com/123303003/215731479-380e811d-7006-43c1-94af-fb929d27c556.png)

 Of all the columns, the beats per minute column had more than twice the dozen of values missing.
 A good way of populating the missing spaces in this particular dataset is by looking across the corresponding "Fav Genre" column to see how many of those who responded liked a particular genre.
 Suppose, 17 of the 70 missing spaces submitted "Rock music" as their favourite genre.
-I can now calculate the average beats per minute of responders who consider rock to be their favourite genre to populate the 17 missing spaces.
+I can now calculate the average beats per minute of responders who consider rock to be their favourite genre to fill out the 17 missing spaces.
 The same can be done for the rest of the spaces.
 ![ANALYZE DATA](https://user-images.githubusercontent.com/123303003/215732167-c5c2a2b9-de9b-4982-8d5a-8a73e8c84a5d.png)

-Of the total 89 missing values, approx 35% of the responders find themselves to be an admirer of rock music whilst pop and classical share the second spot with a combined total of 24 responders.
+Of the total missing values, most of the responders find themselves to be an admirer of rock music whilst pop and classical share the second spot with a combined total of 30.
 The next step would be to calculate the average BPM of every genre that is admired and appreciated by responders with a missing "BPM" value.

 ![AVERAGE ROCK BPM](https://user-images.githubusercontent.com/123303003/215735085-3f55ffc3-6b74-4030-bc55-0379621dab81.png)